EonTAS/Backend-Dev/README.md

 ## Want to be able to pick items I want to buy

-Put item in shopping basket
+- Put item in shopping basket

+Test that when you add an item to basket, it is no longer selectable and is marked as in basket

+<b>Works as intended</b>

 <img src="testing/basket/addToBasket.gif" width=33% height=33% alt="add to basket]">

-Remove item from basket
+- Remove item from basket

+Tests that you can click an item in basket to remove it again

+<b>Works as intended</b>

 <img src="testing/basket/removeFromBasket.gif" width=33% height=33% alt="remove from basket">

-Remove item from basket in basket view
+- Remove item from basket in basket view

+Test that from within basket view you can correctly interact with items in the basket

+<b>Works as intended</b>

 <img src="testing/basket/basketPageFunctioning.gif" width=33% height=33% alt="basket page can work">

-- Want to be able to buy items in basket
+## Want to be able to buy items in basket

-Buy items in basket
+- Buy items in basket

+Test that you can buy items if your balance is high enough

+<b>Works as intended</b>

 <img src="testing/basket/buyItems.gif" width=33% height=33% alt="buy items">

-Fail to afford items in basket
+- Fail to afford items in basket

+Test that when your balance isnt high enough to afford all items in basket, you cant buy

+<b>Works as intended</b>

 <img src="testing/basket/cantAfford.gif" width=33% height=33% alt="cant afford items">

-As an Admin:
+## As an Admin:

-- Want to be able to add items to the store that can be bought
+## Want to be able to add items to the store that can be bought

-Add item
+- Add item

+Test that you can add an item with arbritary values

+<b>Works as intended</b>

 <img src="testing/stock/add.gif" width=33% height=33% alt="add">

-Add item that matches description of other item
+- Add item that matches description of other item

+Test that you can add an item that perfectly matches another without having an error

+<b>Works as intended</b>

 <img src="testing/stock/perfectMatching.gif" width=33% height=33% alt="add matching">

-- Want to be able to edit items after they have been put up in case something is wrong
+## Want to be able to edit items after they have been put up in case something is wrong

-Edit item
+- Edit item

+Test that you can edit an item and have its changes save

+<b>Works as intended</b>

 <img src="testing/stock/edit.gif" width=33% height=33% alt="edit">

-Edit item to invalid value
+- Edit item to invalid value

+Test that you cant edit an item to an invalid value

+<b>Works as intended</b>

 <img src="testing/stock/invalidValueEdit.gif" width=33% height=33% alt="invalid value isnt accepted">

-Remove purchaser
+- Remove purchaser

+Test that when you remove the purchaser from an item, it is no longer marked as bought and is purchasable again

+<b>Works as intended</b>

 <img src="testing/stock/removeOwner.gif" width=33% height=33% alt="remove owner">

-Add purchaser
+- Add purchaser

+Test that you can add a purchaser and it locks off from buying it

+<b>Works as intended</b>

 <img src="testing/stock/addOwner.gif" width=33% height=33% alt="add owner">

-- Want to be able to remove items from the store
+## Want to be able to remove items from the store

-Remove item
+- Remove item

+Test that you can delete an item from stock and have it removed entirely

+<b>Works as intended</b>

 <img src="testing/stock/deleteStock.gif" width=33% height=33% alt="delete">

 # Current State :